-Understanding & Compassion in
+Understanding & Compassion in LGBTQ Divorce

 If you are interested in learning if Collaborative Divorce is right for your situation, contact the CLP today to schedule a free 30-minute consultation with an LGBTQ experienced divorce team member.

 What do you need to know about Family Law for Non-Traditional Families?

+Explore our team of legal providers to discuss how modern, non-traditional families can benefit from Collaborative Law and resolve disputes about divorce, co-parenting, estate planning, child custody, and more.
 Collaborative divorces are a great alternative to court disputes for traditional and non-traditional families.
 Read more about how Collaborative Practice can help modern families with issues surrounding co-parenting, co-habitation, child custody, and more.